 Audio Source - Select any Mixer track that is sent to or sidechained to the Mixer Track hosting ZGameEditor.

 Image Source - Select images here that have been added under the Add Content > Images tab.
 Images can include Bitmaps (pictures), Videos, WebCams and 'To buffer' layers.
+NOTE: You can drag, from any operating system browser, and drop images or video on the plugin to automatically create a Layer.

 Mesh - Select 3D meshes here that have been added under the Add Content > Meshes tab.